-Sub-awardees do not have the right to file an appeal with the USDA regarding the freeze or termination of a prime award.
-That's because sub-awardees are not a party to that agreement.
-Prime awardees (i.e., states and universities) may choose to send a "Request Letter" to NIFA and AMS as discussed in this resource.
-Sub-awardees can encourage the prime award holder to do so.
-However, it's the prime-awardee's decision.
-A sub-awardee could request the prime award-holder to honor the sub-award contract and disburse the funds, regardless of the USDA's decision.
+Sub-awardees could, of course, encourage the prime award holder to send a letter..
+A sub-awardee could also request the prime award-holder to honor the sub-award contract and disburse the funds, regardless of the USDA's decision.
 Usually, however, the sub-award contract has a provision that if the federal funds are not received by the prime award holder, the sub-award contract is terminated.